-RANDALL partnered with KBR to assist with the commissioning and design-build process for the University of Florida’s BSL2 and BSL3 laboratory spaces in the university’s Research and Academic Center.
+RANDALL partnered with KBR to commission the design-build process for the University of Florida’s BSL2 and BSL3 laboratory spaces in the university’s Research and Academic Center.
 This project was recognized as a LEED Platinum candidate.
-As part of the construction, RANDALL integrated Dadanco Chilled Beams, and installed custom air handling units and energy recovery ventilators, which were later topped off with a 150-ton heat recovery chiller.
-The project described above was completed in a 24-month time frame.
+RANDALL integrated Dadanco Chilled Beams and installed custom air handling units and energy recovery ventilators, which were later topped off with a 150-ton heat recovery chiller.

-The new STEAM (Science, Technology, Engineering, Arts and Math) school, Tohopekaliga High (Toho), opened in 2018 after much anticipation.
-This innovative project consisted of modern, state-of-the-art classrooms, large testing facilities, a sizable gymnasium, an active learning media center and many other buildings to accommodate and educate 3,000 students at Toho.
+Tohopekaliga High School (Toho), a new STEAM Orange County Public School, opened in 2018.
+This innovative project consisted of state-of-the-art classrooms, large testing facilities, an active learning media center and many other buildings to educate 3,000 students.
 RANDALL Tilt Structures was on-site to develop concrete foundations for the multiple buildings.

-Toho’s outdoor learning facilities and classrooms distinguish it from other learning environments.
-To accomplish this, RANDALL Tilt Structures collaborated closely with the architect and general contractor to ensure that everything was completed properly, just as it was designed.
+Toho’s outdoor learning facilities and classrooms distinguishes it from other learning environments.
 RANDALL’s attention to detail and professionalism ensured that the project was finished within the 12 month timeframe, within budget and with awe-inspiring execution.